 3.2 Classes of Members - The membership of the association shall consist of four classes of members with the following qualifications and rights.

-3.2 (a) Institutional Sponsors and Their Members - This class of membership shall consist of psychiatric hospitals and departments of psychiatry or other institutions which maintain accredited programs of psychiatric residency and psychiatric subspecialty training.
+3.2 (a) Institutional Sponsors and Their Members - This class of membership shall consist of psychiatric hospitals and departments of psychiatry or other institutions within the United States or Canada which maintain accredited programs of psychiatric residency and psychiatric subspecialty training.
 Each Institutional Sponsor may have multiple psychiatrists included in its membership.
 These may include but are not limited to Training Directors, Associate/Assistant Training Directors of general and subspecialty psychiatric residency programs, as well as Chairs, Vice Chairs and Department Heads who oversee such programs.
 Each Institutional Sponsor shall have one (1) vote on each matter submitted to an association wide vote.
 This vote shall be exercised by an individual psychiatrist designated officially by the Institutional Sponsor as its representative for voting purposes.

 3.2 (b) Affiliate Members - This class of membership shall consist of persons who do not qualify as institutional members of the institutional sponsors, and have an active role in residency education.
 Affiliate members shall not have voting rights.

-3.2 (c) Honorary Members - This class of membership shall consist of individuals who have rendered significant contributions to psychiatric residency training.
-Honorary members shall not have voting rights.
+3.2 (c) Emeritus Members - A member may become emeritus after they had ceased their scientific or medical occupation for which they received remuneration (i.e., income based on professional services has ceased or is less than 10% of full-time occupational income).
+Upon approval by the Executive Council, an emeritus member will have their annual membership dues waived.

-3.2 (d) Emeritus Members - A member may become emeritus after they had ceased their scientific or medical occupation for which they received remuneration (i.e., income based on professional services has ceased or is less than 10% of full-time occupational income).
-Upon approval by the Executive Council, an emeritus member will receive discounted dues for the membership.
+3.2 (d) International Members - This category of membership shall consist of psychiatrists who work as psychiatry residency training directors, or the equivalent, outside of the United States and Canada.
+They must be sponsored by an Individual Member of AADPRT and verified as eligible by the Membership Committee.
+International Members may apply for reduced dues based on financial hardship.
+International Members must apply by April 1 to be considered for the subsequent academic year (July 1).

 3.3 How Members Become Members